School of Medicine

 Current Role at Stanford My current position is Senior Research Associate in the Radiological Sciences Laboratory in the Department of Radiology at Stanford School of Medicine.
 I provide hardware, systems, and general technical support for a group of 10 Faculty members and many students and post docs in the development of advanced medical imaging and image guided interventions.
 My training background is primarily in RF and electrical engineering and I spent more than 25 years in the commercial diagnostic imaging industry.
 Most of the projects I am currently working on involve high field MRI (3 Tesla and above), Magnetic Resonance Guided Focused Ultrasound, and other hybrid systems involving ultrasound imaging, therapeutic ultrasound or positron emission tomography combined with MRI.
 I have ongoing collaborations with many other medical research institutes and Universities around the world.
 I currently have 39 issued US patents

-Director, Informatics Services, SoM - IRT Research Technology
+Director, Engineering, SoM - IRT Research Technology

 Bio Susan C. Weber, PhD is Director of Informatics Systems and Software Development for the Stanford Center for Clinical Informatics.
 Dr. Weber has been a member of the STRIDE project team since its inception, and is the principal developer of many of STRIDE's core systems.
 Dr. Weber has a PhD in Computer Science and 20 years' experience as a professional software developer.